kyma-project/btp-manager/docs/user/03-60-formatting-service-binding-secret.md

 | **instance.type**   |  The name of the associated service offering. |
 | **credentials.attributes(var)**   |  The content of the credentials depends on a service.
 For more details, refer to the documentation of the service you're using. |

-See two examples demonstrating the ServiceBinding and generated Secret resources:
+The following examples demonstrate the ServiceBinding and generated Secret resources:

 * Service binding with customized `metadata` and `stringData` sections: